pdsinterop/php-solid-server/README.md

 For security reasons, the server expects to run on HTTPS (also known as HTTP+TLS).

-To run insecure, set the environment variable `ENVIRONMENT` to `develop`.
-This will prohibit the application from running in production mode.
+To run insecure, for instance when the application is run behind a proxy or in a PHP-FPM (or similar) setup, set the environment variable `PROXY_MODE`.
+This will allow the application to accept HTTP requests.

 ### Docker images